-Our approach rests on the simple premise that our clients, their boards, staff and stakeholders already have all the experience and know-how to solve their problems.
+Our strengths-based approach rests on the simple premise that our clients, their boards, staff and stakeholders already have all the experience and know-how to solve their problems.
 Our job is to draw out that expertise through research and facilitation and harness it to move the organisation forward.

 Randall uses insight from research to inform the strategic advice he provides and connects it to the latest thinking in not-for-profit management.